Witnessing non-objectivity in the framework of strong quantum Darwinism: Introduction

-There are various general theoretical results about quantum Darwinism \citep{Zurek2009,Brandao2015,Knott2018,Korbicz2017}, and there has been analytical and numerical exploration in many specific models (for example, Refs. \citep{Balaneskovic2015,Balaneskovic2016,Ollivier2004,Blume-Kohout2005,Riedel2012,Zwolak2009,Zwolak2010,Zwolak2016,Giorgi2015,Zwolak2014,Zwolak2017,Lampo2017,Riedel2010,Riedel2011,Korbicz2014,Horodecki2015,Perez2010,Le2018,Korbicz2017a,Tuziemski2018,Blume-Kohout2006,Roszak2019,Campbell2019}).
-In contrast, experimental exploration of quantum Darwinism is scarce, in part hindered by the fact that complete studies need quantum state tomography of the system and the accessible environments.
-Previously, there were a number of open quantum dots experiments whose behaviour was linked indirectly with the concept of quantum Darwinism \citep{Brunner2008,Burke2010,Ferry2011,Brunner2012,Brunner2010,Ferry2015}, but quantitative information related to quantum Darwinism were never extracted.
-Meanwhile, Ref. \citep{Kincaid2016} considered an experimental proposal linking the which-way information in the double-slit experiment and the subsequent interference patterns to quantum Darwinism, but it lacked a clear notion of ``multiple observers'' or multiple environments that is a key component of quantum Darwinism.
-Recently, there have been experimental exploration of quantum Darwinism in photonic cluster states \citep{Ciampini2018}, photonic quantum simulators \citep{Chen2019} and nitrogen vacancy centers \citep{Unden2018}.
-In the two photonic experiments \citep{Ciampini2018,Chen2019}, full quantum state tomography of the simulated system and environments is used to determine the state and hence characterise their (non-)objectivity.
-In the nitrogen vacancy experiment \citep{Unden2018}, however, only the classical Holevo information was determined.
-This is technically not sufficient for any of Zurek's quantum Darwinism \citep{Zurek2009}, strong quantum Darwinism \citep{Le2019}, nor spectrum broadcast structure \citep{Horodecki2015} which require extra information such as the quantum discord.
+While the theoretical exploration of quantum Darwinism has been significant \citep{Zurek2009,Brandao2015,Knott2018,Korbicz2017,Qi2020, Balaneskovic2015,Balaneskovic2016,Ollivier2004,Blume-Kohout2005,Riedel2012,Zwolak2009,Zwolak2010,Zwolak2016,Giorgi2015,Zwolak2014,Zwolak2017,Lampo2017,Riedel2010,Riedel2011,Korbicz2014,Horodecki2015,Perez2010,Le2018,Korbicz2017a,Tuziemski2018,Blume-Kohout2006,Roszak2019,Campbell2019,Le2018,Garcia-Perez2019,Tuziemski2019,Oliveira2019, Roszak2020, Milazzo2019, Lorenzo2020a,Le2020,Tuziemski2020}, experimental investigations of this theory are scarce, in part hindered by the fact that complete studies need quantum state tomography of the system and the accessible environments.
+Previously, a number of experiments on open quantum dots suggested indirect links between particular transport properties and quantum Darwinism \citep{Brunner2008,Burke2010,Ferry2011,Brunner2012,Brunner2010,Ferry2015}, but there was no quantitative characterisation of quantum Darwinism.
+More recently, advances in the simulation of open quantum systems with photonic setups and the sophisticated control of spin systems has changed the landscape for experimental investigations of the quantum Darwinism.
+Specifically, three experiments explore the emergency of objectivity in photonic cluster states \citep{Ciampini2018}, photonic quantum simulators \citep{Chen2019} and nitrogen vacancy centers \citep{Unden2019}.
+In the two photonic experiments \citep{Ciampini2018,Chen2019}, full quantum state tomography of the simulated system and environments is used to determine the state and hence characterise their (non-)objectivity.The nitrogen vacancy experiment \citep{Unden2019} is remarkable as it explores quantum Darwinism in a matter system and therefore brings us closer to understand the quantum to classical transition for realistic open quantum systems.
+However, this work has the caveat that it determines only the classical Holevo information; therefore, is technically not sufficient for asserting any of Zurek's quantum Darwinism \citep{Zurek2009}, strong quantum Darwinism \citep{Le2019}, nor spectrum broadcast structure \citep{Horodecki2015} which require extra information such as the quantum discord.